Rossi (footballer)

-Rosicley Pereira da Silva (born 22 April 1993), commonly known as Rossi, is a Brazilian professional footballer who plays mainly as a right winger for Al-Faisaly.
+Rossicley Pereira da Silva (born 22 April 1993), commonly known as Rossi, is a Brazilian professional footballer who plays as a forward for Brazilian club Paysandu Sport Club.

 Club career

 Born in Prainha, Pará, Rossi represented Flamengo and Fluminense before joining Ponte Preta in 2011.
 On 22 January 2012 he made his first team debut, coming on as a second half substitute for Caio in a 0–1 Campeonato Paulista away loss against São Caetano.

 Rossi made his Série A debut on 11 November 2012, replacing Rildo in a 1–0 home win against Internacional.
 After not being utilized during the first half of the 2013 season, he was loaned to Mogi Mirim until the end of the year on 14 May.

 Returning to Ponte ahead of the 2014 campaign, Rossi appeared sparingly as his side achieved top tier promotion.
 The following year, he served loan stints at Paraná and Operário Ferroviário.

 On 21 December 2015, Rossi joined São Bento permanently.
 The following 23 May, he signed for Série B side Goiás.

 Rossi was the club's second top goalscorer of the Esmeraldino during the 2016 campaign, only two goals shy of Léo Gamalho; highlights included a brace in a 4–2 home win over Náutico on 16 July.
 On 21 December, after failing to agree new terms, he moved to Chapecoense in the Série A.

-On 14 July 2017, Rossi signed for China League One side Shenzhen.
+On 14 July 2017, Rossi signed for China League One side Shenzhen FC.

 He transferred to Internacional on loan in March 2018.

 On 13 January 2022, Rossi joined Saudi Arabian club Al-Faisaly.

+On 9 August 2023, Rossi joined Brazilian club Vasco da Gama.